KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 that pleases the borrow checker" and using Rust's uncommon language features(at least uncommon when it comes to mainstream languages), I can admit that the borrow checker is usually right, and the code ends up simpler and cleaner as a result.
-Turns out it easier to test and refactor when objects are not carrying mutable references around or are in complex graphs of relationships.
+Turns out, it's easier to test and refactor when objects are not carrying mutable references around or are in complex graphs of relationships.

 Once I was no longer fighting the borrow checker and saw him more as an adviser than